Healthy Homes Assessment Wilton

 Insulation Wilton

-Underfloor and ceiling insulation is mandatory in all rental homes as of July 1st, 2019.
-Property managers and landlords must make sure that the insulation meets current quality.
-In certain situations, the an existing insulation on the ceiling or in the subfloor space may need to be replaced or replaced.
+Underfloor and ceiling insulation is mandatory to all rental houses since July 1, 2019.
+All landlords and property managers should ensure that the insulation is in line with current standard.
+In some instances, an existing insulation on the ceiling or in the subfloor space may require to be filled with or replaced.

-A properly insulated home can reduce condensation and lessen the likelihood of mould and damp, as well as making much easier to the household to retain the heat.
+A properly insulated home can help control condensation and lessen the likelihood of dampness and mould, as well as making it easier for the house to retain heat.

 Insulation requirements to meet the R-values that are appropriate for your region.

-The "R" stands for thermal resistance and is a measure of how well insulation resists heat flow.
-The more high the R-value, more effective the insulation.
+The "R" signifies thermal resistance, and is a measure of how well insulation can withstand heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3